If your garage door needs some TLC, today, we’re going to show you how to prep and paint your garage door.

 So, let’s find out how to paint a metal garage door, shall we?

-Once all of the paint is removed, it’s time to prep the surface.
-If there is any rust on the door, this is the time to take care of it.
-There are specially made discs for angle grinders that will quickly take care of surface rust, or you can buy metal paint that can be applied over rust.
-If the rust on your metal garage door is extremely bad, you may need to replace parts of the door or the entire door, though.
+There are discs specifically designed for angle grinders that can efficiently handle surface rust.
+Alternatively, you can purchase metal paint that can be applied directly over rust.
+However, if the rust on your metal garage door is severe, you might need to replace parts of the door or even the entire door.

 If you intend to prime and paint your metal garage door a few days after you have stripped the paint off, you should cover it to protect it from the elements.
 If you don’t, it will rust.

-Once you’re ready to paint, give the metal a wipe down and remove any dust, dirt and grime.
+Once you’re ready to paint, wipe the metal down and remove any dust, dirt and grime.
 You can use white spirit to ensure all of the dust has been removed.
-Now is the perfect time to mask off any areas you don’t want paint on too.
-Use good quality masking tape and paper to protect the garage and any other surfaces.
+Now is the perfect time to mask off any areas you don’t want paint on, too.
+Use good-quality masking tape and paper to protect the garage and other surfaces.

-A good quality metal primer should be applied to the metal garage door before you paint.
-Most metal primers have excellent rust protection that will protect your garage door for many years.
+Before painting, apply a high-quality metal primer to the garage door.
+Most metal primers offer excellent rust protection, ensuring your garage door remains protected for years.

-Follow the instructions on the primer (some require sanding between coats, others require some sanding before the paint).
-Once the metal primer has dried fully, you can apply your chosen paint.
+Adhere to the instructions provided on the primer can; some may necessitate sanding between coats, while others might require sanding before painting.
+Once the metal primer is completely dry, you can proceed with your chosen paint.

-Apply thin coats, following the instructions on the can.
-Thin coats prevent drips and mean the paint dries quickly.
-Most metal paints require at least two coats for good coverage; some require three or more.
+For optimal results, apply thin coats and follow the guidelines on the paint can.
+Thin applications prevent dripping and allow the paint to dry faster.
+Most metal paints typically need at least two coats for thorough coverage, with some demanding three or more.

-That is how to paint a metal garage door.
-The process of painting a garage door isn’t too difficult.
+That’s how you paint a metal garage door.
+The process isn’t overly complicated.

 Here are our top three paints for metal garage doors and a great primer to use for painting garage doors.
 There are loads of exterior metal paints on the market, but these have given us great results over the years.